 Smeagol: Master looks after us now.
 We don't need you anymore.

 Gollum: [appalled] What?

 Smeagol: [louder and firmer] Leave now, and never come back!

 Smeagol: LEAVE!
 NOW!
 AND NEVER COME BACK!

-Smeagol: [looks around] We told him to go away... and away he goes, Precious!
+Smeagol: [looks around; then begins galumphing around with joy] We told him to go away... and away he goes, Precious!
 Gone, gone, gone!
-Smeagol is free!
+SMEAGOL IS FREE!

 Gimli: Give me your name, horse-master, and I shall give you mine.

 Eomer: [dismounts] I would cut off your head, Dwarf, if it stood but a little higher from the ground.

 Legolas: [draws his bow and aims at arrow at Eomer's throat] You would die before your stroke fell.

 Theoden: Where is the horse and the rider?
 Where is the horn that was blowing?
 They have passed like rain on the mountain, like wind in the meadow.
 The days have gone down in the West behind the hills into shadow.
 How did it come to this?